Arthritis and Mental Health

 Learn more about the connection between arthritis, depression and anxiety, and how these conditions can make your arthritis worse.

-Having any form of arthritis – including osteoarthritis (OA), rheumatoid arthritis (RA), psoriatic arthritis (PsA), lupus, ankylosing spondylitis, gout or fibromyalgia – can have a negative effect on your mental health.
+Having any form of arthritis — osteoarthritis (OA), rheumatoid arthritis (RA), psoriatic arthritis (PsA), juvenile arthritis, lupus, ankylosing spondylitis, gout, fibromyalgia or related conditions — can have a negative effect on your mental health.
 This most commonly manifests as depression or anxiety.
 It works the other way around, too.
 Mental health problems can worsen arthritis symptoms.

 Defining Anxiety and Depression